Transportation Infrastructure Finance and Innovation Act: How it works

-TIFIA is run by the U.S. Department of Transportation’s (DOT) Office of Innovative Program Delivery.
-The program provides "loans, loan guarantees, and lines of credit to qualified public or private borrowers, including state governments, private firms, special authorities, local governments, transportation improvement districts, or a consortium these entities, such as public‐private partnerships."
+The TIFIA (Transportation Infrastructure Finance and Innovation Act) program aims to provide credit support for major transportation projects.
+It is run by the U.S. Department of Transportation's (DOT) Office of Innovative Program Delivery.
+The program provides "loans, loan guarantees, and lines of credit to qualified public or private borrowers, including state governments, private firms, special authorities, local governments, transportation improvement districts, or a consortium of these entities, such as public‐private partnerships."